 Is There an Alternative to L5 S1 Fusion Surgery?

 Absolutely.
 At the Centeno-Schultz Clinic, we believe in a comprehensive approach to the treatment of spinal pain.
 We view and approach the spine as a Functional Spinal Unit.
 This functional unit includes discs, facet joints, ligaments, fascia, and muscles.
 These structures work with one another in a highly specialized and dependent manner.
 Therefore for the very best results, the spine and all its parts need to be evaluated and treated together.
 This novel, comprehensive approach can help you avoid lumbar fusion and its complications.
 Treatment options include PRP and your own bone marrow-derived stem cells.
 PRP is rich in growth factors that can increase blood flow and healing.
 To better understand how to avoid lumbar fusions by using precisely guided PRP and stem cell injections please click on the video below.

 L5 S1 fusion is major surgery whereby the L5/S1 disc is removed and the L5 and S1 spinal bones are stabilized by hardware.
-Indications for L5 S1 fusion are debilitating pain and dysfunction arising from degenerative disc disease, slipped disc, fractures, recurrent herniations, sciatica, scoliosis, and spinal canal narrowing.
+Indications for L5 S1 fusion are debilitating pain and dysfunction arising from degenerative disc disease, slipped disc, fractures, recurrent herniation, sciatica, scoliosis, and spinal canal narrowing.
 Success rates vary depending upon the parameters examined.
 Patient satisfaction is low.
 Complications include failed fusion due to non-union, hardware breaking, and hardware becoming loose.
 Adjacent Segment Disease and injury of spinal muscles are additional complications from fusion surgery.
 These complications can be avoided by avoiding fusion surgery in the first place.

 The functional spinal unit is the comprehensive approach utilized at The Centeno-Schultz Clinic, in Broomfield, Colorado – right between Boulder and Denver.
 It views the spine and all its moving parts as a whole.
-Treatment options include PRP and a patient’s own bone marrow-derived stem cells.
+Treatment options for back pain include PRP and a patient’s own bone marrow-derived stem cells.
 Don’t let your low back pain limit your future.
 Schedule a Telemedicine consultation with a board-certified, fellowship-trained physician who can discuss your regenerative options.
 PRP and stem cell treatment options can accelerate your healing and do not have the complications or significant downtime associated with L5 S1 fusion surgery.